ErikMaris/imageStack/README.md

 ## License

-This project is licensed under the terms of the [MIT License](/LICENSE.md)
+This project is licensed under the terms of the [GPL-3.0 License](/LICENSE.md)